 Years of Experience

-Those who have five to nine years of work experience see average pay of around $10.65 per hour.
-Overall, the greater share of The Goddard School for Early Childhood Development folks have one to four years of experience and earn an average $11.67 per hour.
+For those who claim five to nine years of work experience, pay on average amounts to about $11.90 per hour.
+The largest slice of the The Goddard School for Early Childhood Development workforce (54 percent) has been working for one to four years and earns, on average, $11.35 per hour.

 Certifications and Degrees